-Probably many of us fashion and style lovers had dreamed at least once to be a famous fashion designer and/or work in the fashion industry.
-We adored the models on the catway, and we were big fans of the one or other designer or brand.
-Today I want to introduce you to Sophie Lodge, who is studying Fashion & Textiles in London, UK.
+Studying fashion and textiles design was probably a dream of many of us when we were girls or teenagers.
+We adored the models on the catwalk, and we were big fans of the one or other designer or brand.
+Let me introduce you to Sophie Lodge, who is studying Fashion & Textiles in London, UK.

 I asked Sophie to write a guest post about what it means to study fashion and textiles today including what she has learned that people wouldn’t expect.
 Here is her first hand glimpse behind the scenes of studying Fashion & Textiles, i.e. challenges that go beyond learning how to turn fashion into style.Read the secrets what it does really mean to study fashion and textiles! #fashion Click To Tweet I believe that fashion is much more than just frocks. - Frances Corner #quote #fashion Click To Tweet